 "You think this is beautiful, wait until you see..."
 He paused for effect.
 The horse stepped out into brilliant sunshine.
 "Nine Pipe Ridge."

 The ground dropped away thousands of feet on either side of a narrow, sawtoothed trail.
 This knife's edge connected the ledge they were on to a craggy mountain peak a quarter mile to the south.
-Mist rolled up the western face, while the other side remained clear.
+Mist rolled up the western face, while the eastern side remained clear.
 Wind roared like a forge bellows across the treeless crest, pummeling her chest and setting her skirt flapping.
 Mulder's hair writhed in the updraft.
 Dana gasped as they started across.

 He hooked an arm around her waist.
 "I've got you," he murmured.